DaveEveritt/unix-for-life/index.md

 ## Modularity: Write simple parts connected by simple language

-> The only way to tackle complex issues that won’t fall apart is to hold global complexity down—to foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific part and there’s some hope of updating one without breaking the whole.
+> The only way to tackle complex issues that won’t fall apart is to keep global complexity down.
+Instead, foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific part and there are opportunities for updating one part without breaking the whole.

 ## Clarity: Clarity is better than cleverness